Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

 It is clear that $\bigcup_{j=1}^\infty K_j$ is Li-Yorke $\delta$-scrambled. \end{proof}

-Motivated by the study of Li-Yorke chaos and distributional chaos for linear operators on Fr\'echet spaces in~\cites{BBMP2013,BBMP2015}, we introduce extreme chaos with respect to a continuous pseudometric.
+Motivated by the study of Li-Yorke chaos and distributional chaos for linear operators on Fr\'echet spaces in \cite{BBMP2013, BBMP2015}, we introduce the concept of extreme chaos with respect to a continuous pseudometric.
+Indeed, recall that every Fr\'echet space has a separating increasing sequence of seminorms, and that each of these seminorms can be seen as a pseudometric (see Subsections~\ref{subsec:LYeC-group} and~\ref{subsec:LYC-Frechet} for further details regarding this comparison).
 From now on in this subsection, we fix a continuous pseudometric $\rho$ on $X$.
-We say that dynamical system $(X,T)$ is \emph{extremely sensitive} (with respect to $\rho$) if for every $x\in X$ and $\eps>0$, there exists $y\in X$ with $d(x,y)<\eps$ and some $n\in\bbn$ such that $\rho(T^nx, T^ny)>\frac{1}{\eps}$.
-Whenever we need to emphasize the pseudometric $\rho$, we say that $(X,T)$ is \emph{$\rho$-extremely sensitive}.
+We say that a dynamical system $(X,T)$ is \emph{$\rho$-extremely sensitive} if for every $x\in X$ and $\eps>0$, there exists $y\in X$ with $d(x,y)<\eps$ and some $n\in\bbn$ such that $\rho(T^nx, T^ny)>\frac{1}{\eps}$.

-The idea of the proof of the following two results are similar to Lemmas~\ref{lem:dyn-prox-delta} and \ref{lem:sen-equivalent} respectively.
-We leave them to the reader. \begin{lem} Let $(X,T)$ be a dynamical system.
-Then \begin{enumerate} \item for every $x\in X$, the set
+The proof of the following result is similar to that of Lemma~\ref{lem:sen-equivalent} and we leave it to the reader.